-Before I talk about some of the products I’ve been particularly impressed with, though, I should begin with a general explanation of what air compressors are and what you can use them for.
-After the basics, I’ll walk you through the features that you’ll want to keep in mind when you’re shopping for quiet air compressors.
+Before I talk about some of the products I’ve been particularly impressed with, though, I’ll walk you through the features that you’ll want to keep in mind when you’re shopping for quiet air compressors.
 More importantly, after I present my findings, I’ll also talk about how you can make the air compressor you currently have as quiet as possible.

-Features to Look for When Shopping for Quiet Air Compressors
+What to Consider When Shopping for Quiet Air Compressors

 If this is the first time you’re learning about air compressors, you’re probably confused about the terminology.
 Some of it doesn’t really matter in the long run, but some of the specs you’ll see in my reviews can really make or break your future projects.
 As always, I’m now going to point out some of the most important features you’ll want to think about before you pick your air compressor.